Balancing Dose with Image Quality in Pediatric Imaging

 Also, the DRX Plus 2530C is custom-engineered with a small-format design to fit easily into most neonatal incubator and bassinet X-ray trays, with no need to move these little patients.

-Another innovation for balancing dose and image quality in pediatrics is the Carestream DRX-L Detector.
-New in 2020, our DRX-L Detector is especially helpful in diagnosing scoliosis and spine abnormalities in adolescents.
+Another innovation for balancing dose and image quality in pediatrics is the Carestream DRX-LC Detector.
+Our DRX-LC Detector is especially helpful in diagnosing scoliosis and spine abnormalities in adolescents.

 Balancing dose with image quality to protect the littlest of patients